 Wissam is an American University of Beirut graduate and has lectured on the Gulf entertainment industry at Cambridge University’s Judge Business School.
 He has also consulted for the region’s key players.

 ‘I am happy to bring my expertise and energy to PopArabia, and happy to get to learn from the region’s main player in the publishing space.
 Keep watching, the region is ready, and there’s so much to come.’

-Ray Ahmed is a passionate music creator and business executive from Assam, India with a Masters in Global Entertainment and Music Business from Berklee College of Music.
+Ray is a passionate music creator and business executive from Assam, India with a Masters in Global Entertainment and Music Business from Berklee College of Music.
 Starting his career as a guitar player, composer and sound designer, Ray has worked across numerous disciplines including contributing music to films, documentaries and live theatre.
-He later co-founded and assumed the role of Chief Sound Designer at RedCardinal Motion Pictures based out of Dibrugarh, Assam where he continued to work in film, music and advertising campaigns.
+He later co-founded and took on the role of Chief Sound Designer at RedCardinal Motion Pictures based out of Dibrugarh, Assam where he continued to work in film, music and advertising campaigns.
 In 2021, Ray received Best Sound Design award for “Kenopsia,” a widely acclaimed multi-accolade short film released under the banner of RedCardinal at Hello TV Film Festival, India.